carlzulauf/opt_struct/alternatives.md

 Single file implementation: https://github.com/botanicus/hash_struct/blob/master/lib/hash_struct.rb

 Very simple.
 Arguments passed to `HashStruct.new` become `attr_accessor`.
-Reverse inheritance.

-Not a good alternative to OptHash, though good example of keeping things simple.
+Reverse inheritance: expects modules to be mixed into HashStruct or descendant.
+Guess it's sort of like a plugin system.

 ⛔